 Travel writing is journalism.
 And journalism comes with some basic tools of the trade: conducting interviews, taking accurate notes, and translating those notes into compelling content.
 As a travel journalist you’ll conduct both scheduled interviews and ad-hoc interviews.
 This workshop takes a hands-on approach to preparing for an interview, conducting an interview that gets the most out of your subject, and recording the key information, including accurate quotes that are gems.

-Ask an Editor – Allen Cox, Adam Callaghan, Susannah Bradley
+Ask an Editor – Allen Cox, Adam Callaghan, Editor TBD

 So far, you’ve taken in a lot of information in the conference.
 But what are editors really looking for?
 What makes them assign work to a writer again and again?
 What’s life really like behind the scenes in publishing?
 This is your chance to ask a panel of editors all those burning questions and get straight answers.

 Social media platforms are important tools in the travel writer’s toolkit, and more and more hosts are looking for real-time engagement with your followers.
 Quickly and efficiently navigating social media while you’re on the road is an essential skill.
 In this workshop, you’ll learn expert tips for posting on the go.
 If possible, bring your handheld device to the workshop for hands-on application.

 Experienced writers and bloggers will attend the Experienced Track, with two advanced workshops and meetings with destination marketers.
 (Experienced writers may elect to take Beginning Track workshops instead of Experienced Track workshops.)
 Experienced Track attendees will sign up for two preferred workshops at the conference registration desk.